istiphani/gwt-joomla/README.md

 * For experienced Joomla users, please report any template issues to gwtsupport@i.gov.ph.

 Updates:
-* Foundation framework
+* Foundation framework updated to 5.3
-* Module positions
+* New module positions
 * Bug fixes for template overrides from gwt-joomla-2.2.3